jpignata/somanymachines/content/tx/character-generator-protocol.md

 title: Good Intentions on the Old-Timey Internet
 date: 2020-06-14T00:00:00-04:00
 type: post
-dek: "or, the greybeards' facilities for troubleshooting were almost immediately weaponized by the rabble.
+dek: "or, the things the greybeards built for fun were almost immediately weaponized by the rabble.
 A look at the Character Generator Protocol which ended its life as an amplifier for DDoS attacks."
 ---

 **In May of 1983,** [Jon Postel][0] wrote a series of six Request for Comments or RFCs.
 This in itself wasn't irregular.
 Postel was the RFC Editor from 1969 until his death in 1998 and co-authored over 200 during that time.
 In [Where Wizards Stay Up Late][7], Postel is introduced by his appearance: "he wore a bushy beard, wore sandals year round, and had never put on a tie in his life."
-He is described as an underachiever and mediocre student, and by chapter eight is designing TCP in a hallway of a technical conference.
-Among his technical contributions that impact you daily are the definition of TCP/IP, Domain Name Service (DNS), and Simple Mail Transfer Protocol (SMTP).
+He is described as an underachiever and mediocre student, and by chapter eight Postel is designing TCP in a hallway of a technical conference on scraps of paper.
+Among his technical contributions that you touch daily are the definition of TCP/IP, Domain Name Service (DNS), and Simple Mail Transfer Protocol (SMTP).
 An oft-quoted part of his legacy is Postel's Law: "be liberal in what you accept, and conservative in what you send."

 ![](/images/character-generator-protocol/jon-postel.jpg)
 <figcaption>Postel in 1994, with map of Internet top-level domains.
 (Irene Fertik, USC News Service. © 1994, USC)</figcaption>

 These six Postel RFCs are of a piece.
 Unlike typical RFC fare, these documents are short – some under a page – and easily understandable.
 Each outlines a "useful debugging and measurement tool" to allow network operators to test the reachability of other hosts and troubleshoot connectivity issues.
-They each allowed operators to connect to another host and receive some data to verify end-to-end connectivity.
+They each allowed operators to connect to another host and receive some data toverify end-to-end connectivity.
 [Echo Protocol][2] sent you back what you sent it, [Quote of the Day Protocol][3] returned a small message a la `fortune`, [Daytime Protocol][4] printed out the current date and time - you get the idea.
 All six are now obsolete.

 [RFC 864][1] defines the Character Generator Protocol which "simply sends data without regard to the input."
 This protocol existed in blissful obscurity until people learned that requests with a forged source address could be used to flood their enemies (or for lols).
 Today it only remains implemented and enabled on old printers with ancient fireware that hopefully never get accidentally connected to the internet.

 In this post, we'll look at chargen, its implementation, and its demise.

 \
-**The protocol is specified** in two flavors.
+**The CHARGEN protocol is specified** in two flavors.
 The first is based on TCP and stream-oriented.
 It listens for connections on port 19 and once established will send a continuous stream of characters.
 The RFC notes that the server should be prepared for "the rude abort" presumably when a client receives enough characters and closes the connection.

 The specification doesn't directly define the characters that should be returned, though it does make a suggestion:

 > One popular pattern is 72 chraracter lines of the ASCII printing characters.
 There are 95 printing characters in the ASCII  character set.
 Sort the characters into an ordered sequence and number the characters from 0 through 94.
 Think of the sequence as a ring so that character number 0 follows character number 94.
 On the first line (line 0) put the characters numbered 0 through 71.
 On the next line (line 1) put the characters numbered 1 through 72.
 And so on.
 On line N, put characters (0+N mod 95) through (71+N mod 95).
 End each line with carriage return and line feed.

 This results in a [barber's pole][5] kind of pattern when animated.
 The RFC goes on to provide a sample of the suggested output starting with these eight lines:

 ```console
 !"#$%&'()*+,-./0123456789:;<=>?@ABCDEFGHIJKLMNOPQRSTUVWXYZ[\]^_`abcdefgh